bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

     }

-To synchronize files, the *getFile* API call synchronizes a file, returning the last version of file with its original name.
-The code below contains an example of its usage.
+To synchronize files, the *getFile* API call synchronizes a file, returning the last version of file with its original name. :numref:`getFile_java` contains an example of its usage.

 .. code-block:: java
+    :name: getFile_java
+    :caption: COMPSs.getFile() example

     import es.bsc.compss.api.COMPSs;